World Cup opponents march for Sao Paulo's homeless

 Protests and strikes have become an almost daily occurrence in Brazil just over two weeks from the opening match.
 Groups ranging from indigenous tribes to professors seeking higher salaries are using the costly event as a backdrop to promote their causes.

-Wednesday's protest was led by the Homeless Workers Movement on behalf of an encampment of more than 4,000 families living in tents just a few miles from Sao Paulo's 1 billion reais ($448 million) Arena Corinthians.
+Wednesday's protest was led by the Homeless Workers Movement on behalf of an encampment of more than 4,000 families living in tents just a few miles from Sao Paulo's 1 billion reais (268 million pounds) Arena Corinthians.

 Protesters urged municipal lawmakers to include the occupied area in a proposal to build more public housing and said they expected a swift answer from authorities.